 Return to Klang

-There are things which Serge likes to question and this is one of it.
-To any religious zealots reading this, Serge believes but will not have blind faith.
+There are things which Lyle likes to question and this is one of it.
+To any religious zealots reading this, Lyle believes but will not have blind faith.
 Therefore, shut up and think first before you make a comment, also he is of the same faith religion.

 What is fascinating about this school was the fact that it started operation in 1924 but only in January 18, 1928 was it officially open by then Acting Secretary to the Resident of Selangor, Sir William Peel.
 20 years of living in Klang and it was only on that evening did he learn something unique about Our Lady of Lourdes.